 — Sara Slane (@Sara_Slane) April 26, 2019

-YOUR SIGNATURE, PLEASE: Iowa’s state legislature has sent a sports betting bill to the governor.
+YOUR SIGNATURE, PLEASE: Iowa’s state legislature has sent a bill to the governor.
 [USBets]

 YOUR SIGNATURE, TOO, PLEASE: With clock winding down, Indiana legislature brings spots betting bill across finish line [SH]

-TO THE UPPER CHAMBER: House lawmakers approved a lottery sports betting bill.
+TO THE UPPER CHAMBER: House lawmakers approved a lottery bill.
 [USBets]

-180: Shunned a year ago, leagues are now all-in on sports betting [Concord Monitor]
+180: Shunned a year ago, leagues are now all-in [Concord Monitor]

-APPROVED: The WV Lottery approved licenses for sports betting apps, but still in limbo.
+APPROVED: The WV Lottery approved licenses for mobile apps, but still in limbo.
 [Gazette-Mail]

 NEARLY NO. 1?: NJ Governor Phil Murphy says his state is on pace to “overtake” Nevada.
 [CDCGaming]